ckeditor/ckeditor5/docs/getting-started/quick-start.md

 </html>
 ```

-### Installing premium features from a file
+### Installing premium features from a ZIP file

-1. <a href="https://cdn.ckeditor.com/ckeditor5-premium-features/{@var ckeditor5-version}/zip/ckeditor5-premium-features-{@var ckeditor5-version}.zip">Download the .zip file with the latest CKEditor&nbsp;5 distribution and premium features.</a>
+1. <a href="https://cdn.ckeditor.com/ckeditor5-premium-features/{@var ckeditor5-version}/zip/ckeditor5-premium-features-{@var ckeditor5-version}.zip">Download the ZIP archive with the latest CKEditor&nbsp;5 distribution and premium features.</a>
-2. Extract the .zip file into a dedicated directory inside your project.
+2. Extract the ZIP archive into a dedicated directory inside your project.
 It is recommended to include the editor version in the directory name to ensure proper cache invalidation once a new version of CKEditor&nbsp;5 is installed.

-Files in the .zip archive:
+Files in the ZIP archive:

 * `index.html` &ndash; A sample file with a working editor.
 * The `ckeditor5` directory: